Competence (law): Competence and Native Americans

-Competency was used to determine whether individual Native Americans could use land that was allotted to them from the General Allotment Act (GAA) also known as the Dawes Act.
-The practice was used after in 1906 with the passing of the Burke Act, also known as the forced patenting act.
+Competency was used to determine whether individual Native Americans could use land allotted to them from the General Allotment Act (GAA), also known as the Dawes Act.
+The practice was used after 1906 with the passing of the Burke Act, also known as the forced patenting act.
 This Act further amended the GAA to give the Secretary of the Interior the power to issue allottees a patent in fee simple to people classified ‘competent and capable.’
 The criteria for this determination is unclear but meant that allottees deemed ‘competent’ by the Secretary of the Interior would have their land taken out of trust status, subject to taxation, and could be sold by the allottee.

 The Act of June 25, 1910 further amends the GAA to give the Secretary of the Interior the power to sell the land of deceased allottees or issue patent and fee to legal heirs.
 This decision is based on a determination made by the Secretary of Interior whether the legal heirs are ‘competent’ or ‘incompetent’ to manage their own affairs.

 Competence and Immigrants

-In the United States, the legal proceedings in immigration court typically revolves around the removal of a non-citizen national due to their unlawful presence in the country.
+In the United States, legal proceedings in immigration court typically revolves around the removal of a non-citizen national due to his unlawful presence in the country.
 In these situations, non-citizens are placed in immigration court hearings where "immigration judges determine whether respondents should be ordered removed from the United States or granted relief or protection from removal... and permitted to remain in the country."
 Like in other court proceedings, competency can be raised by either parties or the judge if the non-citizen exhibits questionable capacity.
 In this particular setting, non-citizens are presumed to be competent as determined by Matter of M-A-M where they have "a rational and factual understanding of the nature and object of the proceedings, can consult with the attorney or representative if there is one, and has a reasonable opportunity to examine and present evidence and cross-examine witnesses."
 The language in Matter of M-A-M is similar and holds aspects to Dusky v.
 United States, but in the case that there is evidence of incompetency in the non-citizen, there are two instances where it differs.
 The first being that the court hearing may proceed regardless if the individual lacks "the competency to participate meaningfully in them" as long as there is the appropriate safeguards in place to ensure a fair trial.
-The second difference relating to the fact that a non-citizen does not have the same entitlements as a citizen, therefore, they are not entitled to counsel in removal proceedings.
+Secondly, because a non-citizen lacks the entitlements of a citizen, he is not entitled to counsel in removal proceedings.